SalgueroRoci/OCI-Terraform-Modules/README.md

 The OCI CLI reference guide can be found [here](https://docs.cloud.oracle.com/iaas/tools/oci-cli/latest/oci_cli_docs/index.html).
 We recommend learning how to use it; it's actually quite intuitive!

-NOTE: Our team has decided to just migrate the image just through the OCI ecosystem.
+***NOTE***: Our team has decided to just migrate the image just through the OCI ecosystem.
 Other teams have instead downloaded the image onto their local environment and used Terraform/CLI/API/SDK (there are many ways to do this!) to upload the file from their local machine to a bucket.
 A Terraform way can be found [here](https://www.terraform.io/docs/providers/oci/r/object_storage_object.html#) and by providing the `source` variable.

-## Step 5: Migrating the Custom Image
+## Step 5: Migrating the Custom Image from Bucket to Compute

+We used the example called "Create image from exported image via direct access to object store" (here)[https://www.terraform.io/docs/providers/oci/r/core_image.html].
+We also outputted the OCID of the image for creating the compute instance later.
+Hope this is clear!

 ## Step 6: Creating a Compute Instance

+Finally, we create the compute mostly using code from Abhiram Ampabathina (here)[https://github.com/mrabhiram/terraform-oci-sample/tree/master/modules/compute-instance] (we barely wrote any original code as you can probably tell, but we never really tread any new ground to require new code.
+As long as you have a good understanding of Terraform, we believe it's okay.
+And even if you don't, looking at example code is a good way to learn ☺️).

+Anyway, this IaaSathon was a great learning experience and deep dive into Terraform.
+It is clear how powerful this tool is for DevOps.
+We hope this walkthrough was useful!